pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-four.md

 # basically never braincode

-Over recent weeks agents and their UX has meant I only have to actively write code when I choose to.
+Recent improvements to agents and their UX has meant I only have to actively write code when I choose to.
 It would be possible to completely work via agents.

 It really is only necessary to "braincode" when it is easier for me to sketch a solution than to prompt an LLM to write it.
 Even then I would quickly fall back to "hey agent, here's what i mean. finish this off"

+Having the agent in slack is chef's-kiss-dot-reacji.
+Someone says "hey, should the foo be wider" and you reply "@agent, make the foo wider" Like having a super eager and precocious intern sat waiting for the next task.

 # it's still about your brain